robmarkcole/HASS-Sighthound/README.md

 # HASS-Sighthound
-Home-Assistant custom component for face and person detection with a developer account with [sighthound.com](https://www.sighthound.com/products/cloud).
+Home-Assistant custom component for face and person detection with [sighthound.com](https://www.sighthound.com/products/cloud).
 Adds an entity where the state of the entity is the number of `faces` detected in an image.
 Person and face data are accessible as attributes.

 You must register with sighthound to get an api key.
 The developer tier (free) allows 5000 requests per month, therefor you are advised to set a long `scan_interval` and call the `scan` service when you want to process an image, otherwise you will quickly burn through your 5000 requests as the default scan interval is 10 seconds.
 [Please read the developer docs](https://www.sighthound.com/docs/cloud/detection/).